MatinKHD/Calendar-App/README.md

 # Calendar-App
-this is a demo JavaScript application for working with dom and date in js. this projcet use webpack to compile typescript to javascript and run it in to the browser.
+this is a demo TypeScript application for working with dom and date in ts. this projcet use webpack to compile typescript to javascript and run it in to the browser.

 ## Npm Install